Skip navigation

 Stress testing program

 1. The Council acknowledges that stress testing is an important aspect of the investment strategy.
-Understanding how the portfolio may perform through periods of market stress helps unitholders, stakeholders and Council to prepare for and manage the portfolio and mitigate risks.
-This analysis is undertaken in two parts:
+Understanding how the portfolio may perform through periods of market stress helps unitholders, stakeholders and the Council to prepare for and manage the portfolio and mitigate risks.
+This analysis is undertaken in two parts: Historical analysis and Simulation analysis.

-3. Simulation stress tests provide a forward looking assessment of the potential for extraordinary loss.
+4. Simulation stress tests provide a forward looking assessment of the potential for extraordinary loss.
 This analysis ties indirectly into the Investment Office’s SAA modelling.
 The model produces possible portfolio outcomes in a manner that reflects the multifaceted and dynamic nature of markets.
-As discussed above, the fundamental model incorporates historical asset class volatility and historical correlation convergence to determine mean-reverting asset class return expectations.

 Implementation